 |ENGL3123||Creative Writing: Poetry||3 ch (3WS) [W]|

 A creative writing course aimed at developing skills in the writing of poetry.
-Students will participate in workshops and discussions and will complete assigned readings and exercises as they explore the poetic possibilities languages.
+Students will participate in workshops and discussions and will complete assigned readings and exercises as they explore the poetic possibilities of language.

 |ENGL3143||Creative Writing: Short Fiction||3 ch (3WS) [W]|

 A creative writing course aimed at developing skills in the writing of short fiction.
 Students will participate in workshops and discussions and will complete assigned readings and exercises as they delve into the craft of storytelling.